 Copyright Infringement of Software

 If Cornell finds out about it from an employee or student, the matter is usually handled within the university.
-The Office of Information Technology, University Audit, University Counsel, and the Judicial Administrator often work together to resolve software copyright infringement problems.
+Cornell Information Technologies, University Audit, University Counsel, and the Judicial Administrator often work together to resolve software copyright infringement problems.

 Software copyright infringement violates numerous Cornell policies, including: